ranton256/classifying_concord/classifying_condord.md

 Transformer models revolutionized NLP tasks by capturing complex contextual relationships in text.
 Here we use DistilBERT  (Sanh, Debut, Chaumond, & Wolf, 2019), a lightweight version of BERT (Bidirectional Encoder Representations from Transformers) (Devlin, Chang, Lee, & Toutanova, 2019).

+Unlike traditional methods that treat words as independent units, transformer models like BERT understand context by analyzing how words relate to all other words in a sentence simultaneously.
+This 'attention mechanism' allows the model to capture subtle stylistic patterns that might be missed by simpler approaches.

-In 2025, this is not exactly state of the art, however you can train or fine-tune it easily with modest resources.
+In 2025, DistilBERT is not exactly state of the art, however you can train or fine-tune it easily with modest resources.
 I did this entire project on Google Colab for free.

+We employ two different strategies using DistilBERT:

+1. **Feature Extraction**: We freeze DistilBERT's pre-trained weights and use its internal representations as sophisticated features for a traditional classifiers, in our case an SVM model.
+2. **Fine-tuning**: We allow DistilBERT's weights to update during training on our dataset, adapting the entire model specifically for our Emerson vs. Thoreau classification task.

 ### Feature Extraction Approach